pytorch/audio/README.md

 [![Build Status](https://travis-ci.org/pytorch/audio.svg?branch=master)](https://travis-ci.org/pytorch/audio)

 The aim of torchaudio is to apply [PyTorch](https://github.com/pytorch/pytorch) to the audio domain.
-By supporting PyTorch, torchaudio will follow the same philosophy of providing strong GPU acceleration, having a focus on trainable features through the autograd system, and having consistent style (tensor names and dimension names).
+By supporting PyTorch, torchaudio follows the same philosophy of providing strong GPU acceleration, having a focus on trainable features through the autograd system, and having consistent style (tensor names and dimension names).
-Therefore, it will be primarily a machine learning library and not a general signal processing library.
-The benefits of Pytorch will be seen in torchaudio through having all the computations be through Pytorch operations which makes it easy to use and feel like a natural extension.
+Therefore, it is primarily a machine learning library and not a general signal processing library.
+The benefits of Pytorch is be seen in torchaudio through having all the computations be through Pytorch operations which makes it easy to use and feel like a natural extension.

 - [Support audio I/O (Load files, Save files)](http://pytorch.org/audio/)
-  - Load the following formats into a torch Tensor
+  - Load the following formats into a torch Tensor using sox
     - mp3, wav, aac, ogg, flac, avr, cdda, cvs/vms,
     - aiff, au, amr, mp2, mp4, ac3, avi, wmv,
     - mpeg, ircam and any other format supported by libsox.